wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/validate-data-in-r.md

-Before using R functions to analyze Workplace Analytics data and start looking for insights, it is recommended that you validate the data.
-This is a best practice whether your aim is to explore the data, establish a baseline, or create advanced analytics.
+Before using R functions to analyze Workplace Analytics data and start looking for insights, it is recommended you validate the data.
+Validation is a best practice whether your aim is to explore the data, establish a baseline, or create advanced analytics.

 ## Why validate?

-Data validation is essential for every analyst because it ensures trust that the data you are using is accurate, clean, and helpful.
+Data validation is essential for every analyst because it ensures trust that the data you're using is accurate, clean, and helpful.
 The following are just a few of many important reasons to validate your Workplace Analytics data:

 - Data validation ensures a dataset is a good basis for analyses, and acts as a proactive intervention to safeguard your analyses from the start.
 - There might be gaps, anomalies, or errors in the organizational data, such as missing data, or the data might not have the right level of granularity.
-This might require fixing the data at the source, or interpreting the data differently.
+These issues might require fixing the data at the source, or interpreting the data differently.
 Any data biases should be caveated or accounted for.
-- Outliers might exist in Workplace Analytics data, and often for very legitimate reasons.
+- Outliers might exist in Workplace Analytics data, and often for legitimate reasons.
 For example, collaboration hours for a specific week or employee might be low because of a public holiday or paid time off.
-If these outliers are not addressed, the interpretation of the data might be incorrect.
+If these outliers aren't addressed, the interpretation of the data might be incorrect.

-It is a good practice to have a comprehensive understanding of the data and perform checks for common biases, errors, and anomalies prior to analysis.
+It is a good practice to have a comprehensive understanding of the data and perform checks for common biases, errors, and anomalies before analysis.
 Otherwise, the quality and reliability of the analysis might be at risk.

 ## Know your data

-Before you begin with data validation, it is helpful to know more about your dataset, including:
+Before you begin with data validation, it's helpful to know more about your dataset, including:

 - Type of query loaded (person query, meeting query, and so on)
 - Number of unique employees in the dataset